roman-milk/roman-milk.github.io/jezebels.md

  "Don't worry," she said.
 When I hesitated, she lifted her skirt a little higher.
 "Well?" she challenged.

  I pulled her on her back, slipped my hand up her leg to find a bare and bloated pussy, and drove a finger into her wetness.
 "Oh, Jack, don't stop."
 I love watching a woman when she comes and Mary loved to cum, so I watched as she humped my hand and emitted her little squeaks until she did.
-Report_Story #2